lvetech/ALT/README.md

 Though the ALT system described above can operate in virtually any lighting environment, an optical band pass filter which matches the wavelengths of the Kinect projector can be used with the Pi NoIR camera to reduce effects of fast (relative to the duration of a heartbeat or an inhale/exhale sequence) large-amplitude ambient light intensity variations such as the ones produced by incandescent light bulbs (at e.g. 60 Hz in the U.S.), especially if the incandescent light bulbs are the only source of light for a scene.

 Implementations of the ALT technology components (hardware, software) other than the one described above are possible.
 For example, we have shown that ALT systems can use Intel RealSense cameras which generate both static (R200 [9], D415 [16], D435 [16]) and dynamic (F200 [10]) light patterns [4].
 The ALT technology can use light source elements which emit light on different wavelengths either visible or invisible to a human eye, depending on the needs of a particular application.

-We plan to discuss several alternative implementations of the ALT technology separately.
-We also plan to discuss certain applications of the ALT technology such as the ones previously described [3, 4] and others, and to provide code examples for those applications.

 **References**: